maawoo/TDC_thesis/source/03_methods.md

 Two auxiliary tools are offered by pyroSAR to create a DEM for an area of interest [@pyroSAR-Docs].
 First, all relevant tiles are obtained from one of various sources, such as the Shuttle Radar Topography Mission (SRTM) in 1 arcsecond (~30 m) or 3 arcsecond (~90 m) spatial resolution.
 The individual tiles are then merged and clipped to the extent of the area of interest.
 In addition to the processing of SAR scenes, the resulting DEM file can also be used in other workflows.

 For the processing of SAR scenes, pyroSAR's SNAP API was chosen because of the open-source availability of the SNAP software in comparison to the proprietary alternative GAMMA.
-Processing via the SNAP API is achieved by adapting XML workflows based on user input and then parsing them directly to SNAP's Graph Processing Tool (GPT) [@Truckenbrodt2019a].
+Processing via the SNAP API is achieved by adapting XML (Extensible Markup Language) workflows based on user input and then parsing them directly to SNAP's Graph Processing Tool (GPT) [@Truckenbrodt2019a].
 The custom workflows can also be stored alongside the output files to facilitate the reproducibility of processing results.

 The feasibility to produce SAR backscatter products of an appropriate quality for time-series analysis was investigated by @Truckenbrodt2019.
 The study focused on producing Sentinel-1 ARD in regard to EODCs in particular, and ultimately came to an affirming conclusion, which further supports the methodology implemented in this work.